Skip to Main Content

 • External parasites: Fleas and ticks can cause intense itching, skin infections, and allergic reactions.
 Ticks are notorious for transmitting serious diseases like Lyme disease and Rocky Mountain spotted fever.

-• Internal parasites: Worms and protozoa can lead to gastrointestinal issues such as diarrhea, vomiting, weight loss, and anemia.
+• Internal parasites: Worms and protozoa can lead to things like diarrhea, vomiting, weight loss, and anemia.
 In severe cases, they can cause organ damage and even death.

-• Overall health impact: Chronic parasite infestations weaken dogs' immune systems, making them more susceptible to other diseases.
+• Overall health impact: Chronic parasite infestations weaken a dog's immune system, making them more susceptible to other diseases.

 Fleas

-Fleas are an external parasite that depends upon a host animal for survival, in this case, your dog.
-Once these tiny parasites have made themselves home on your pet, they will multiply astonishingly.
+Fleas are an external parasite that depend upon a host animal for survival.
+Once these tiny parasites have made themselves home on your pet, they will multiply astonishingly fast.
 Some estimates calculate that for every adult flea you find on your pet.
 There may be 100 or more immature fleas hiding throughout their coat.
 Also, if your pet has fleas, there is a good chance that these parasites invade your home, hiding in carpets and soft furnishings.

 Many dogs are allergic to the proteins left behind when fleas bite, which causes the bite area to become intolerably itchy.
 When this happens, pets often scratch and groom excessively, leading to raw, damaged patches of skin, fur loss, and, in some cases, infections.
 Additionally, fleas have an added danger in that infected fleas can transmit tapeworms to your pet.